pablokris/receipt-processor/README.md

 Key testing features:

-- Isolated test environment (uses port 3001 for test server)
-- Automatic test server cleanup
-- Comprehensive API endpoint testing
+- API endpoint testing
 - Input validation tests
 - Points calculation verification

-## Error Handling

-The API returns appropriate HTTP status codes:

-- 200: Successful operation
-- 400: Invalid receipt format
-- 404: Receipt not found
-- 500: Server error

 ## Environment Variables

-The application respects the following environment variables:
+The application uses the following environment variables:

 - `NODE_ENV`:
-  - Set to 'test' when running tests (prevents main server from starting)
+  - Set to 'test' when running tests
   - Any other value or unset will start the main server
-- `PORT`: Default is 3000 (main server)
+- `PORT`: Default is 3000
-- Test server runs on port 3001 to avoid conflicts

 ## Alternative: Local Development